psych-, psycho-, -psyche, -psychic, -psychical, -psychically

-Hallucinations or mental perceptions that take place in the absence of real, external stimuli, or are gross distortions of perceptual input: Those with psychosensorial conditions frequently report that they hear voices of nonexistent or absent people talking to them.
+Concerning an hallucination or mental perception that takes place in the absence of a real, external stimulus, or which is a gross distortion of perceptual input: Those with psychosensorial conditions frequently report that they hear voices of nonexistent or absent people talking to them.

 1. Pertaining to the conscious perception of impulses that are felt or experienced: When she was relaxed, Sarina's psychosensory awareness of the stroke of the feather on her arm was pleasant.

-3. A reference to experiences; such as, those which are imagined but do not originate in actual physical situations: Peter was convinced that he smelled onions cooking and it was hard to convince him that it was just a psychosensory experience, because no one was cooking any onions.
+3. A reference to an experience, such as one which is imagined but does not originate in actual physical situations: Peter was convinced that he smelled onions cooking and it was hard to convince him that it was just a psychosensory experience because no one was cooking any onions!

 , psychoses (pl) (nouns)